SivaRamSV/Habits/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This means you can freely use, modify, and distribute this software, but any derivative works must also be open source under the same license.

 ## 🙏 Acknowledgments